2025 Towson Regional Undergraduate Math Conference

 In addition to student presentations, the conference features two invited faculty plenary talks, a panel on career opportunities in government, industry, and academia, networking opportunities at lunch (provided to all participants) and a drawing for door prizes at the end.

-For information on the Spring 2024 regional undergraduate math research conference organized by Towson University, (or prior conferences) see here.
+For information on previous regional undergraduate math research conferences organized by Towson University, see here.

 Information